0nix/ggj21/twine/evidence_questioning.md

 You insist that owning multiple pieces of this kind of furniture was not something that Hassel could afford easily, let alone with his time as a worker in the electronics factory he labored.
 Even if there were other, simpler explanations, they should not deter from the fact that this a pattern interrupt that needs to be on the record.

 Bayer rests his hand on his face for a few seconds, processing the information.
 He reads the papers, mouthing the words written.
 "I think this may have some merit, Agent."
 He finally says.
-"Not the best piece of evidence we've had against a potentially subersive element, but worth following up on should the prosecution deem it needed."
+"Not the best piece of evidence we've had against a potentially subversive element, but worth following up on should the prosecution deem it needed."

 "Unbelievable," Bryce says, angrily.
 "This kind of reasoning is going to convince you to note the subject's choice of home décor.
 This will put anti-citizen elements behind bars, Bryce?
 Really?"
 He says with and increasingly louder voice.

-"I was very clear with my assessment, Lieutant."
+"I was very clear with my assessment, Lieutenant."
 Bayer responds, leaning on the last word of that sentence.
 "I think it's worth pursuing for any other behaviors that are not consistent.
 The Agent's right to point it out even if it's slim."

 (lambda leader -1)